pryv/config-template-pryv.io/README.md

 #### Propositions to change

-* http.noSSL parameter is present but unused!!! -> to ignore
+* http.noSSL is not used -> to delete?
-* in core: `nightlyScriptCronTime` doesn't appear as it was matching the default value assigned in config.js. -> Remove it from config
+* in core: `nightlyScriptCronTime` doesn't appear as it was matching the default value assigned in config.js. -> Remove it from config or leave it
-* env: is missing, but apiServer & preview are in production by default. -> Remove it from config
+* env: is missing, but apiServer & preview are in production by default. -> delete it?
 * auth.browserIdAudience is not found in core -> to delete?